-This report includes statistics for the previous three calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned, controlled, leased, or managed, controlled, leased, or managed by Thomas University; and on public property within, or immediately adjacent to and accessible from the campus.
+This report includes statistics for the previous three calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned by Thomas University; and on public property within, or immediately adjacent to and accessible from the campus.
 This report also includes institutional policies governing campus safety and security, such as policies concerning alcohol and drug use, crime prevention, the reporting of crimes, sexual assault, and other matters.
 Additionally, emergency response and evacuation information will be included in the institution's report.

 This report is prepared in cooperation with the local law enforcement agencies and the Office of Student Life.
-Thomas University will distribute an Annual Security Report or a notice of the report by October 1 of each year.
+Thomas University will distribute a security report or a notice of the report by October 1 of each year.
 Email notifications will be sent to all current students and employees providing information on how to access the Thomas University Annual Security Report and Annual Fire Safety Report online by providing them with the exact electronic address, a brief description of the report's contents, and a statement that the institution will provide a paper copy upon request.
 Furthermore, this information will be provided and available to prospective students and employees.